 Be the difference

-A message from Dave Hill, Executive Director - Children, schools and family
+Dave Hill, Executive Director, Children, Families and Learning

-Both Social Worker and Senior Social Workers have a bespoke Learning programme developed by the Surrey Children’s Service Academy.
-You will have Continuous Professional Development and are supported to become Practice Educators with a clear Professional Development Pathway.
+Both Social Workers and Senior Social Workers have a bespoke Learning programme developed by the Surrey Children's Service Academy.
+You will have continuous professional development and will be supported to become Practice Educators with a clear professional development pathway.

 Interested in a new challenge?